HDI-Project/ATMSeer/README.md

 You can access the `http://localhost:7779/` to see the ATMSeer.

-Also you can start the server in the development mode by running following commands:

 ## Development Mode

-To start the server in the development mode, first also set `$PYTHONPATH` to include the local `atm_server` package:
+To start the server and frontend in the development mode, first set `$PYTHONPATH` to include the local `atm_server` package:
 ```bash
 export PYTHONPATH=$PYTHONPATH:`pwd`/server/
 ```